survivejs/react-book/manuscript/02_developing_with_webpack.md

 As developing your application through a build script like this will get boring eventually, Webpack provides neater means for development in particular. *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
 This makes it roughly equivalent to tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).

 The greatest advantage Webpack has over these tools is Hot Module Replacement (HMR).
+In short, it provides a way to patch the browser state without a full refresh.
 We'll discuss it in more detail when we go through the React setup.

 W> You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other, standard solutions, such as Apache or Nginx.